different styles of embroidery

 Custom embroidery lets you add personal touches to your things.
 It turns your items into unique statements of your style.
 Many people love this craft for its power to change pieces with custom embroidery.
 It’s great for fashion or making your home special.

-Embroidery Designs and Patterns
+Designs and Patterns

 There are all kinds of custom embroidery patterns.
 You can choose from delicate flowers to simple shapes.
 You might want a fancy design for a dress, or a bold one for your wall.
 Making each pattern your own is what makes your project stand out.